 - If shopping or returning items in person, walk, cycle or use public transport to complete your journey

 Lockers on our network with InPost and Amazon

-Where you can, making use of collection points in shops or parcel lockers can help ensure you don’t miss your delivery and you can collect at your convenience.
+Where you can, making use of collection points in shops or parcel lockers can help ensure you don’t miss your delivery.
+This means you can collect at your convenience.
 If everyone used click-and-collect lockers, it could lead to up to an 80% reduction in delivery vehicles on the street.
 (Source: Doddle, quoted by CILT, 2019)

 Getting your order at a collection point or parcel locker may also be a cheaper option.

-We’re working with Amazon and InPost to increase the availability of locker options and we have parcel lockers at more than 50 locations across our network. 👌🏻
+We’re working with Amazon and InPost to increase the availability of locker options.
+We have parcel lockers at more than 50 locations across our network. 👌🏻

 Comment from our partners at InPost

 At InPost, we’re committed to improving delivery convenience for today’s busy consumers.
 With many Londoners working mixed working schedules post-pandemic, allocating days to stay at home to receive parcels, or finding the time to queue over lunch breaks to return items, often just isn’t practical, and can be a real cause of frustration.
 Thankfully, our lockers put an end to this.